Philips Lumea Prestige vs Braun Silk Expert Pro 5

 Use the Prestige for 4 or 5 sessions, 1 every 2 weeks (taking up to 8 weeks) to get smooth skin.
 A whole-body session takes around 40 minutes.

 Use the Braun Pro 5 between 4 to 12 weekly sessions until you have smooth, hairless skin (typically 6 sessions).
-A whole-body session takes around 30 minutes.
+A whole-body session takes under 30 minutes.

 Then, switch to top-up sessions.
 With both the Prestige and the Pro 5 IPL you’ll need these every month or two.
 It’s very important to stick with them.
 If you do, and after you’ve done several, you’ll find you can go many months between top-ups.